faithsho/faithsho/README.md

 <b> <a href="https://github.com/faithsho/Tableau-Visualizations/tree/main">Tableau Visualizations</a> :</b>

-- A curated set of Tableau dashboards and visualizations addressing a variety of topics and datasets
+- A set of Tableau dashboards and visualizations addressing a variety of topics and datasets

 <b> <a href="https://github.com/faithsho/SQL-and-Python-Automated-Data-Transformation">SQL & Python Automated Data Transformation</a> :</b>

-- Reads data from multiple columns in an excel sheet and transform it into a simplified two-column structure
+- Reads data from multiple columns in an Excel sheet and transforms it into a simplified two-column structure

 <b> Mathematical Modelling of Tumor Growth in Presence of Treatment : </b>